What good are reptiles?

 - What do you find on the tips of the hairs on geckos' feet?
 Why are these important to their climbing ability?

 - What uses can you imagine for gecko tape?
+List two uses.

 - What would be the downside if you exterminated all snakes?

-- What reptiles are kept as pets?
+- What dangerous snakes are kept as pets?
+Why is this not a good idea?